What Chemicals You Need for a Hot Tub

 Chemicals You Should Have

-All of the chemicals we listed above are mandatory no matter what kind of hot tub you choose to get.
-But the rest of the chemicals that will be included on this list are not necessarily mandatory depending on where you live, what kind of hot tub you have, and other such conditions.
-Double-check to see if these apply to you.
+All of the chemicals listed above are mandatory, no matter what kind of hot tub you choose to get.
+But the rest of the chemicals we will include on this list are not necessarily mandatory depending on where you live, what kind of hot tub you have, and other such conditions.
+So double-check to see if these apply to you.

 Hot Tub Enzymes